 Entries: Rachelle Burak, Larry Moore, Janice Arnason, Krystal Isfeld, Janet Hamm, Heather Clarke

-Venue Coordinators: Larry Moore, Rachelle Burak, Heather Clarke, Janice Arnason, Janet Hamm, Krystal Isfeld
+Venue and Volunteer Coordinators: Larry Moore, Rachelle Burak, Heather Clarke, Janice Arnason, Janet Hamm, Krystal Isfeld

 Program: Velma Darroux and Venue Coordinators

 Orff: Francine Morin

 Instrumental: Kenley Kristofferson

 The following rules and regulations are in addition to the rules and regulations in the AMAF Provincial Syllabus (click here to purchase)

 ALL AWARD RECIPIENTS MUST RESIDE IN, OR ATTEND A SCHOOL WITHIN THE EVERGREEN SCHOOL DIVISION BOUNDARIES.
 COMPETITORS NOT MEETING THIS REQUIREMENT ARE ONLY ELIGIBLE FOR PROVINCIAL RECOMMENDATIONS.

 Marks will be announced only for the top two participants in each class.